-Share out your team groupings, a start and end date, and the prize.
+Share your team groupings, a start and end date, and the prize.

 Step 3: Put out a bucket/jar for each team in a central location

 Many schools use their office.
-It is important that the jars are accessible to all students.
+The jars must be accessible to all students.

 Step 4: Encourage families and the community to drop off all coins

-Pennies are worth 1 point so drop them in your own team’s bucket.
+Pennies are worth 1 point, so drop them in your team’s bucket.

 Use social media to encourage competition – post daily pictures of the jars!

 Step 5: Count the coins, declare a winner

 Good job!
 You’ve raised money for your school via all the coins collected.
 You can now take them to the bank to get them back into circulation.